reactioncommerce/reaction-docs/public-docs/concepts-carts.md

 title: Carts
 ---

-A cart is an entity that holds items a user has added along with entered checkout info until checkout is complete or the items are removed.
-A cart eventually becomes an order (after checkout) or may be expired and deleted by the system after some amount of time.
+A **cart** is an entity that holds items a user has added along with entered checkout info until checkout is complete or the items are removed.
+A cart eventually becomes an **order** (after checkout) or may be expired and deleted by the system after some amount of time.
 A cart is destroyed when it is converted to an order.

-There are two types of carts, anonymous carts and account carts.
+There are two types of carts, **anonymous carts** and **account carts**.

 ## Anonymous Carts